This Specimen has been sold.

 This is a small cluster of reddish-brown jarosite crystals that formed in association with quartz crystals.
 This mineral association was collected from the Colorado Mine in the Tintic District of Utah.
 There is some iridescence along one edge of the specimen and the quartz is covered in a layer of what is likely iron oxidation.

-Jarosite is the most common mineral of the alunite supergroup, with a base chemical formula of KFe3+ 3(SO4)2(OH)6.
+Jarosite is the most common mineral of the alunite supergroup with a base chemical formula of KFe3+ 3(SO4)2(OH)6.
 The crystals are usually found as brown to amber-yellow granular crusts or coatings within cavities.
-The crystals are often very small, with larger crystal formations being considered relatively rare.
+The crystals are often very small: larger crystal formations are considered relatively rare.
 The crystals are most often found with tabular and/or pseudo-cubic structures.

 SPECIES